 INTRODUCTION

 Approximately 60% of the antibiotics and anticancer compounds currently used in human medicine are derived from the secondary metabolites of soil-dwelling Streptomyces species and other filamentous actinomycetes.
 Although the vast majority of these natural products were discovered more than 40 years ago, the advent of genome mining and new tools to unlock so-called “silent” pathways mean that these bacteria still offer us the best hope of developing new antibiotics for clinical use.
 The antimycin family of natural products were discovered nearly 65 years ago and initially attracted interest because of their potent antifungal activity (Dunshee et al., 1949).
 Antimycins are widely produced by Streptomyces species and they exhibit a range of bioactive properties, including antifungal, insecticidal and nematocidal activity.
 This is the result of their ability to inhibit cytochrome c reductase, an enzyme in the respiratory chain in bacteria and mitochondria.
 Antimycins are also used as piscicides (brand name Fintrol®) to kill off unwanted scaled fish in the farming of catfish, which are relatively insensitive to antimycins (Finlayson et al., 2002).
 More recently antimycins have been shown to be potent and selective inhibitors of the mitochondrial Bcl-2/Bcl-xL-related anti-apoptotic proteins which are over-produced by drug resistant cancer cells.
 Over-production of Bcl-2/Bcl-xL proteins in cancer cells confers resistance to multiple chemotherapeutic agents whose primary mode of action is to trigger apoptosis.
-Antimycins inhibit Bcl-2-related proteins by binding to the hydrophobic groove and this mechanism of action is independent of their activity against electron transport (Tzung et al., 2001).
+Antimycins bind to the hydrophobic groove of Bcl-2-type proteins and inhibit their activity in a mechanism of action that is independent of their activity against electron transport (Tzung et al., 2001).
 A synthetic derivative of antimycin A3, 2-methoxyantimycin A3 (2-MeAA), no longer inhibits the respiratory chain, but retains potent antagonistic activity toward Bcl-2-related proteins and induces apoptosis (Tzung et al., 2001; Schwartz et al., 2007).
 This has led to suggestions that antimycin derivatives such as 2-MeAA could be used alongside traditional apoptosis-inducing chemotherapeutics to block drug resistance and kill cancer cells.
 There is significant interest in bioengineering antimycins with improved pharmacological properties for the treatment of cancer and infectious diseases.

-Despite their unique chemical structure and important biological properties, the antimycin biosynthetic pathway was only reported very recently (Seipke et al., 2011a,b) and rapid progress has been made in elucidating the biosynthetic steps in this pathway over the last two years (for a recent review see Seipke and Hutchings, in press).
+Despite their unique chemical structure and important biological properties, the antimycin biosynthetic pathway was only reported very recently (Seipke et al., 2011a,b) and rapid progress has been made in elucidating the biosynthetic steps in this pathway over the last two years (for a recent review see Seipke and Hutchings, 2013).
 Antimycins are produced by a hybrid non-ribosomal peptide synthetase (NRPS) / polyketide synthase (PKS) assembly line for which the complete biosynthetic pathway has been proposed (Sandy et al., 2012; Yan et al., 2012).
 The AntFGHIJKLN proteins encode the biosynthetic pathway for the unusual starter unit, 3-aminosalicylate-CoA (Schoenian et al., 2012; Sandy et al., 2012).
 The AntCD proteins comprise the hybrid NRPS / PKS machinery, and AntE and AntM are crotonyl-CoA reductase and discrete ketoreductase homologues, respectively (Sandy et al., 2012).
 AntO and AntB are tailoring enzymes.
 AntO is predicted to install the N-formyl group (Yan et al., 2012; Sandy et al., 2012), and AntB is a promiscuous acyltransferase that catalyses a transesterification reaction of a hydroxl group at C-8 to result in the acyloxyl moiety and the chemical diversity observed at R1 (Sandy et al., 2013).
-The antA gene encodes an extracytoplasmic function (ECF) RNA polymerase sigma (σ) factor named σAntA which is the only regulator encoded by the ant gene cluster.
-Like all other ECF σ factors, σAntA contains only two of the four σ70 domains (Staron et al. 2009).
+The antA gene encodes an extracytoplasmic function (ECF) RNA polymerase sigma (σ) factor named σAntA which, like all other ECF σ factors, contains only two of the four σ70 domains (Staron et al. 2009).